Genre: Mystery & Thriller

 About Megan Collins

-Megan Collins is the author of two novels: The Winter Sister and Behind the Red Door.
+Megan Collins is the author of three novels: The Family Plot, The Winter Sister and Behind the Red Door.
 She is the managing editor of 3Elements Review.
 Currently, Collins lives in Connecticut.
 Visit the author’s website →